Shawn1776/minions-project-5/README.md

 - Perform Logistic Regression for RFE.
 RFE uses the model accuracy to identify which attributes contribute the most to
   predicting the target attribute.
 - Use a 4-fold cross validation to have 3-folds as the training set and 1-fold for the validation set
 - Apply Random Forest classification from Spark's MLlib with the following attributes
+- Predict outcomes for activities in the testing data set
+- Build a submission file with activities and their outcomes

 Execution: